poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### Vertex Scale

-Options for local vertex scaling in response to AudioLink.
+Options for local vertex scaling in response to Audio Link.

 #### Band